 Dr. Dayna Baumeister is the Co-founder of Biomimicry 3.8.
 With a devotion to applied natural history and a passion for sharing the genius of nature, Dayna has worked in the field of biomimicry with business partner Janine Benyus since 1998, traveling the world as a biomimicry thought-leader, business consultant, and professor.
-Together they founded the Biomimicry Guild consulting practice, The Biomimicry Institute 501c3, and most recently, Biomimicry 3.8, a B-Corp social enterprise that helps clients find innovation inspired by nature and offers the highest level of biomimicry training to professionals worldwide.
+Together they founded the Biomimicry Guild consulting practice, The Biomimicry Institute 501c3, and in 2010, Biomimicry 3.8, a B-Corp social enterprise that helps clients find innovation inspired by nature and offers the highest level of biomimicry training to professionals worldwide.

 Dayna’s foundational work has been critical to the biomimicry movement, establishing it as a fresh and innovative practice, as well as a philosophy to meet the world’s sustainability challenges.
-As an educator, researcher, and design consultant, Dayna has helped more than 100 companies consult the natural world for elegant and sustainable design solutions, including Nike, Interface, General Mills, Boeing, Herman-Miller, Kohler, Seventh Generation and Procter & Gamble.
+As an educator, researcher, and design consultant, Dayna has helped more than 100 companies consult the natural world for elegant and sustainable design solutions, including Microsoft, Nike, Interface, General Mills, Boeing, Herman-Miller, Kohler, Seventh Generation, and Procter & Gamble.

 Her fascination with the natural world began with daily forays into the woods and mountains around her childhood home in Colorado.
-Since, she has fused a lifelong fascination with nature into a career that began after Dayna received a B.S. in marine biology from New College in Sarasota, Florida.
-After several years exploring the intricate relationships of coral reefs, she turned in her wetsuit and headed back to the mountains.
+Since, Dayna has fused a lifelong fascination with nature into a career that began after she received a B.S. in marine biology from New College in Sarasota, Florida.
+After several years of exploring the intricate relationships of coral reefs, she turned in her wetsuit and headed back to the mountains.
 She earned an M.S. in resource conservation and a Ph.D. in organismic biology and ecology from The University of Montana in Missoula, where she specialized in the dynamics of positive interactions among animal and plant life.

-Dayna finds physical and spiritual sustenance as a gardener, green remodeler, llama packer, purveyor of alternative healing, and naturalist.
+She serves on the Board of Biomimicry for Social Innovation, and is also a Dana Meadows Fellow of the Sustainability Institute.
+Dayna finds physical and spiritual sustenance as a green remodeler, llama packer, yogi, purveyor of alternative healing, and naturalist.
 She feels fortunate to live with her family in the rugged and ever-inspiring Rocky Mountains of Montana.

 Interested in requesting a speaker?Learn More